HPCurtis/HPCurtis/README.md

 - Matlab: psychopy, palamedes toolbox.

 # Current learning
-- Cloud computing with AWS and Microsoft Azure
 - HTML/CSS/Javascript for web development
 - C
 - Rust

 How to reach me:
                 [Linkedin](https://www.linkedin.com/in/harrison-curtis-a2a0b41b5?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BxxoPP6VuSP6Agi6EwTxieQ%3D%3D)

 <!---
 HPCurtis/HPCurtis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.